VespianRex/lib2docScrape/docs/url_handling_migration.md

 # URL Handling Migration Guide

-This guide provides examples for migrating from older URL handling implementations (like the previous monolithic `URLInfo` class) to the current modular implementation located in `src/utils/url/`.
+This guide provides examples for migrating to the current modular URL handling implementation located in `src/utils/url/`, from older implementations (like the previous monolithic `URLInfo` class).

 ## Import Statement